Newmarket, New Zealand: European settlement

-Around 1851 this area received the name Newmarket because it was the site of the 'New Market' for livestock.
-Farmers would drive their stock up the Manukau, Great South, or Remuera Roads to the market which was better situated than the earlier stock market in Auckland proper.
 The presence of the Newmarket railway station connecting it with Auckland, opened in 1873 after the completion of the first Parnell Tunnel, was also a great advantage.
 The market was located to the south of Remuera Road and east of Manukau Road.

 Overlooking Newmarket on a bluff to the south east is a 19th-century wooden house in the Gothic style called Highwic.
 The home of a local businessman Alfred Buckland, Highwic is now owned by the Auckland Council and administered by Heritage New Zealand.
 Another piece of Auckland land owned by Alfred Buckland located further out of town is still called "Bucklands Beach".